Steamed Tofu with Garlic Soy Dressing – a healthy and delicious side dish to go with rice. Only 12 minutes to prepare using the microwave.

 I absolutely love tofu and incorporate it in some form or other in my daily cooking.
 At least once a week, I will prepare Steamed Tofu with Garlic Soy Dressing as a side dish on its own.
 I always have several blocks of tofu in the refrigerator and this dish is a no-brainer as it can be placed on the table in about 10 minutes.

 Many of us grew up with some variation of this steamed tofu dish but I like this version best.
 Mirin is added to the dressing to give it a slightly sweet flavor.
 Preparation is minimal and no cooking is done on the stove.
 Using the microwave is quick, easy, and fuss-free.

 - Place vegetable oil and garlic in a small microwave safe dish.
-Cook for 1½ minutes on high.
+Microwave on high for 1½ minutes.

 - Remove from microwave.
 Add soy sauce and mirin.
 Stir to combine.

-- Pour oil and sauce mixture over tofu.
+- Spoon dressing over tofu.
 Garnish with spring onions and optional toppings (if using).

 This dish may be served family style placed in the center or in individual portions as shown here.
 It is delicious with steamed rice.
 Do give it a try.

 This is a sesame seed grinder and it is a really handy tool to have in the kitchen.
 Sesame seeds impart a better flavor when toasted and crushed or shaved.